forscha/An-Early-Subway-Series/pages/about.md

 The World and Its Cartoonists
 --
 Without television and the internet, newspapers were one way of following baseball.
-Radio was another way.
+The New York Evening World was one of many newspapers available to readers in New York City.
+Published in the evening, it complemented the morning New York World.
+Owned and managed by the Pulitzer family after the death of Joseph Pulitzer, the Evening World ran into the early 1930s.
+The Evening World contained at least two pages of sports content in each edition, giving readers a healthy dose of sports news every evening, except Sunday.
+However, newspapers were not the only way to follow baseball.
+Radio was another way and throughout the 1920s grabbed a greater foothold.
 However, neither were primarily visual mediums.
 Cartoons were a way for fans to engage with baseball visually without attending a game.
 They also provided cartoonists with plentiful opportunities to mock the game and its players.
 Thus, cartoons served both a documentary and entertainment purpose.
 Below are list of the cartoonists whose work you will see:

 Thornton Fisher: Most of the sports cartoons published in the New York Evening World were Fisher's.
 Fisher was a sports journalist and cartoonist who worked for numerous papers throughout the 1910s and 1920s.
 He became a sports broadcaster in 1923 on New York radio stations WEAF and WNYC.
 He was hired by NBC in the 1930s.